Raulpal/Team11_Revamped_HCC/README.md

 ---

 ## Project Overview
 This repository contains data and analysis code for a three-phase study assessing middle school students’ awareness, confidence, and susceptibility to phishing attacks.
-The goal is to measure changes in knowledge and behavior across three distinct phases of intervention and evaluation.

 ## Repository Structure
 ```